17. Phase change

 To demonstrate that evaporation is a cooling process, in the video below, Dr. Pasquale dips a thermometer in a bottle of alcohol and then waves it around in the air to get the alcohol to evaporate.
 Heat from the thermometer changes the phase of the alcohol from a liquid to a gas, and as a result the temperature recorded by the thermometer decreases.

 The drinking bird (shown in the video below) is another example of the cooling properties of evaporation.
 The bird’s head is dipped into water.
 As the water evaporates from the bird’s head, the cooler temperature causes the pressure inside the head to decrease.
 This pressure differential causes the fluid inside the bird’s body to be drawn up into the head, causing a net torque.
-A net torque will create rotational acceleration, causing the bird’s heat to rotate downward.
+A net torque will create rotational acceleration, causing the bird’s head to rotate downward.
 The bird dips its beak and the fluid in the head is able to travel back into the bottom of the bird.
 This process repeats until the bird’s head dries off and evaporation stops.

 Condensation is the opposite of vaporization.
 It is the phase change from a gas to a liquid.
 As the molecules lose energy in the condensation process, they start to assemble in a tighter form, which gives liquids a more well-defined arrangement than gases.
 The energy lost by the substance is released into the surroundings, causing them to warm up.
 (Again, as the surrounding environment is typically very large compared to the condensing substance, this does not usually cause a noticeable temperature change.)